 Red Light Camera Violations

 UPDATE: Florida courts are finally catching up to the reality that the way they are handling these cases are illegal.
 Recently an appellate court ruled that red light camera tickets should not be issued because officers merely sign off on what the camera companies (usually ATS) think should be a violation.
+Also, the federal courts have now gotten involved in the Southern District of Florida where a judge ruled that a class action against ATS can go forward arguing that the red light cameras are illegal and unconstitutional.
+(Note: it is a civil case, so it may take months or years before that is finally ruled upon).
 Common sense legal argument that judges in Florida (at least for now) must follow, so it is important to hire an experienced attorney to make these legal arguments as your best chance of getting a case dismissed.

 NEW UPDATE: The Florida Supreme Court has denied the City of Hollywood's appeal to overturn the case I cited earlier.
 This means that the case stands and the way that cities are doing business with ATS will no longer be allowed.
 In other words, this means that cities must either stop using the red light cameras, or they can adjust their procedures so that it fits the law (this scenario is probably more likely, but stay tuned).
 Again, I stress that if you wish to fight these tickets, you need to get experienced counsel to make these and other legal arguments.

 WHERE ARE THE RED LIGHT CAMERAS IN PINELLAS COUNTY, TAMPA, HILLSBOROUGH COUNTY, AND PASCO COUNTY AND WHAT CAN I DO TO FIGHT THESE?